afarentino/poll/README.md

 2. Deployment instructions (for additional cloud platforms) and automated steps to provision any required infrastructure (including the MongoDB Atlas database) would also be a nice-to-have.
+3. The survey works best on desktop/laptop systems or tablets with larger screen sizes.
+On Mobile, we do use some of MDBootstraps built-in breakpoints to adjust positioning of text boxes (based on screen size), but the available dates table uses the "table-responsive" CSS class.
+This allows the content to be viewable using a horizontal scrollbar.
+An alternate UX design optimized for smaller screen sizes that avoids scrolling would be a future nice-to-have.

 ## Contributing